-Noted for beautiful, exfoliating bark and multiple trunks, River Birch is an excellent food source for wildlife, supporting hundreds of species of moths, butterflies, and songbirds.
+Noted for beautiful, exfoliating bark and multiple trunks, River or Red Birch is an excellent food source for wildlife, supporting hundreds of species of moths, butterflies, and songbirds.
 It is commonly found in the Piedmont and Coastal Plain of the Mid-Atlantic Region from Pennsylvania to Virginia.
-The beauty of the tree’s bark can be seen in detail in this new video by Extension Master Gardener Mary Free.
-Continue reading

 Part 2: Five Birch Trees of the Mid-Atlantic Region

 Learn about five birch trees native to different areas of the mid-Atlantic region.
 Their uses in a cultivated landscape are varied.
 Those with the showiest bark shine year-round as specimen, shade, or lawn trees.

 Where, beyond snow-covered landscapes, does one search in winter for wonders of the natural world?
 If one looks carefully at that which winter has laid bare, then the beauty of bark emerges.
 With no leaves to obscure the view, one can truly appreciate the varying colors, textures, and patterns of deciduous tree barks.

 A number of plants native to our region provide continuing value and interest in our gardens into the winter.
 Their evergreen foliage or interesting bark add beauty to the landscape, while their berries, seeds, or stems provide support to wildlife through the cold months.